josharsh/mcp-server-boilerplate/CONTRIBUTING.md

-# Contributing to MCP Server Boilerplate (Python)
+# Contributing to MCP Base

 Thank you for your interest in contributing!
-This project is a boilerplate for building Model Context Protocol (MCP) servers in **Python**.
+MCP Base is a solid, foundational starting point for building Model Context Protocol (MCP) servers in **Python**.
 We welcome contributions of all kinds—code, documentation, tests, and ideas.

 ---